zooboo44/zooboo44.github.io/_posts/2023-04-09-passwordManager.md

 # Timeline
 - [ ] Create a client and server programs that can communicate with each other
+- [ ] Parse json data to setup environment on start
 - [ ] Multithread server connections
 - [ ] Connect the server to a database
 - [ ] Structure how the database is going to be setup to hold the usernames and passwords